 Hypertrophic cardiomyopathy (HCM) is a complex type of heart disease that affects the heart muscle.
 HCM causes thickening of the heart muscle (especially the ventricles, or lower heart chambers), left ventricular stiffness, mitral valve changes and cellular changes.

-At Cleveland Clinic's Miller Family Heart & Vascular Institute, we have a special interest in treating Hypertrophic Cardiomyopathy (HCM).
-Since 1978, we have treated hundreds of patients and the numbers are increasing each year.
+At Cleveland Clinic's Miller Family Heart, Vascular & Thoracic Institute, we have a special interest in treating Hypertrophic Cardiomyopathy (HCM).
+Since 1978, we have treated thousands of patients and the numbers are increasing each year.

 What We Treat